microsoft/datashaper/docs/resources/tablebundle.md

 # Table Bundle

-Table Bundles bring together all of the component resources to fully materialize your tables for analytic use.
+The **table bundle** brings together all of the component resources to fully materialize a table for analytic use.
 This can include a base [data table](./datatable.md) (e.g., CSV or JSON data file), a [codebook](./codebook.md) that defines the schema, and a [workflow](./workflow.md) defining transformations to apply.

 You can contruct table bundles in a variety of ways, including symlinking from one to another to create derived collections that dynamically update as child dependencies are modified.